videlais/twine-space/docs/space/shapes.md

 * Sphere
 * Triangle

-Mapped to Twine Space macros, each shape can be used with opening and closing parentheses format.
+Mapped to TwineSpace macros, each shape can be used with opening and closing parentheses format.
 For example, to create a box, the code would be `(box:)`.

 Every shape supports the same starting set of attributes: